 Acquire a global perspective of luxury sectors (including fashion, travel and automotive) and gain a deep understanding of how luxury businesses thrive, learning core competencies such as finance, economics and strategic management while debating the definition of luxury, identifying emerging trends and exploring the challenges existing players face.

 Working collaboratively, you’ll learn how to plan and develop your own luxury enterprise – exploring innovation, creativity and ethical decision making to grow your own brand with distinct USPs, build a business plan and pitch to potential investors.
 You’ll also experiment with marketing approaches to capture consumers and add value – focusing on social marketing and digital disruption.

-The course develops your entrepreneurial outlook and prepares you with the hands-on experience needed to develop and launch a luxury enterprise.
+Practical, experience-based simulations and challenges with industry experts will expose you to real-world business issues and prepare you with the hands-on experience needed to develop and launch a luxury enterprise.

 This course is subject to validation.

-The degree programme combines a common set of core modules with specialist modules related to the different pathways, plus a choice of elective modules.
+This course combines a common set of core business management modules with specialist modules related to this pathway and a choice of electives.